-Children and their families experience discontinuity as they make the transition into kindergarten.
-This shift is notable despite the fact that nearly 80% of American children receive care on a regular basis from a non-parental caregiver prior to this transition.
+Children and their families experience discontinuity during the transition to kindergarten, even though nearly 60% of American children receive regular care from a non-parental caregiver before this transition.
 Within the U.S., the shift toward academic priorities and the heightened rigor present challenges to children as they begin kindergarten.
 Emphasis on accountability has forced a "push down curriculum" in which children are expected to perform at higher academic levels at earlier ages.
-Many kindergarten classrooms now have increased teacher-directed math and literacy instruction, and less time engaging in free play or center-based activities.
+Many kindergarten classrooms have increased teacher-directed math and literacy instruction, and spend less time engaging in free play or center-based activities.

 The transition to kindergarten has become an increasingly visible issue as federal and state governments consider the merits of federally-funded preschool programs.
-A national survey of kindergarten teachers examined teachers' judgments about school transition and found that almost half of children entering school experienced some difficulty with the transition to kindergarten.
-Kindergarten teachers cited trouble following directions as the most prevalent problem.
-Efforts to improve kindergarten transition need to leverage home, school, neighborhood and community resources to prepare children for school.
-Some promising efforts include expanding access to high quality preschool programming, increasing preschool-tokindergarten transition activities, and establishing stronger connections between home and school environments.
+For example, U.S. kindergarten teachers reported on the readiness skills of nearly 700 students and results indicated that over 70% of children experienced challenges in at least one area during the transition to school.
+These teachers identified the most pressing needs as developing organizational skills, working effectively in groups, meeting academic expectations, and forming peer relationships.
+Efforts to improve the kindergarten transition need to leverage home, school, neighborhood, and community resources to prepare children for school.
+Some promising efforts include expanding access to high quality preschool programming, increasing preschool-to-kindergarten transition activities, and establishing stronger connections between home and school environments.
+One challenge that exists is that even before kindergarten, children have been differentially impacted by social determinants of health and well-being that undergird readiness skills,

-Further, children entering kindergarten differ from those of a generation ago; they are increasingly diverse with regard to racial, ethnic, economic and language backgrounds.
-For example, in U.S. Head Start preschools, 29% of children and families are African American, 38% identify as Latino, and 29% speak a language other than English at home.
-Promising approaches to support transition to kindergarten need to identify and leverage the full variation of family strengths.
+Further, children entering kindergarten differ from those of a generation ago; they are increasingly diverse with regard to racial, ethnic, economic, and language backgrounds.
+For example, among children and families enrolled in Head Start preschools, 29% identify as